 Sucre On a Budget

-SightsWhile Sucre is renowned for its tranquil ambiance and laid back lifestyle, the city is also home to plenty of sights and activities to keep travelers busy during their stay.
-Plaza 25 de Mayo is Sucre's central hub and one of the prettiest plazas in Bolivia, which offers a place to relax and soak in the beauty and vibrancy of Sucre.
-You will find on Plaza 25 de Mayo, the seat of the Roman Catholic Church in Bolivia, the Metropolitan Cathedral of Sucre.
+Plaza 25 de Mayo is Sucre's central hub and one of the prettiest plazas in Bolivia, perfect to relax and admire the surroundings.
+Around you will find the seat of the Roman Catholic Church in Bolivia, the Metropolitan Cathedral of Sucre.
 The Cathedral is of great importance to the deeply religious city and is open to the public from 10h to 12h and 14h to 17h, Monday to Friday.
-Head to one of Sucre's many colourful and bustling markets and soak in this unique experience of local culture.
+Visit one of Sucre's many colourful and bustling markets for a unique experience of local culture.
 Check out Sucre's cemetery for a rather unusual peaceful hideaway.
 Inhabitants of Sucre go there to read a book, catch up with friends or simply to contemplate life.
-Visit El Castillo de La Glorieta (The Castle of La Glorieta), which is part of a Bolivian tale about the prince and princess and the pink, crazy, fairy-tale castle they built on the outskirts of Sucre.
-Go to La Recoleta, at the bottom of the Churuquella mountain, for a tranquil lookout point boasting some of the best panoramic views over Sucre.
+Visit El Castillo de La Glorieta, which is part of a Bolivian tale about a prince and princess and their pink, crazy, fairy-tale castle they built on the outskirts of Sucre.
+Go to La Recoleta, at the bottom of the Churuquella Mountain, for a peaceful lookout point with some of the best panoramic views over Sucre.
 Visitors to Sucre will usually find that they spend the majority of their time within a few blocks of the central square.
-However, if you have time and you are willing to explore a little further, there are many other interesting places to visit such as Avenida de las Americas, a wide, imposing two-laned avenue running North to South and adorned with manicured gardens, statues in honour of some of Sucre's political figures, dinosaur telephone boxes, plenty of benches and a beautiful large flower clock.
+However, if you have time and you are willing to explore a little further, there are many other interesting places to visit such as Avenida de las Americas, a wide, imposing two-laned avenue running North to South and decorated with manicured gardens, statues to celebrate some of Sucre's political figures, dinosaur telephone boxes, many benches and a big flower clock.